michaelScopic/WalksyCrystalOptimizerLegit/README.md

 Fork of [Walksy's Crystal Optimizer](https://github.com/Walksy/WalksyCrystalOptimizer) but without the AC feature because it's considered cheating.

 I have no clue how to program in Java, so if this works maybe God does exist.
+I'm joking I love Jesus.

 ## Table of Contents